userdocs/qbittorrent-nox-static/README.md

 Follow these instructions to install and use this build tool.

-Executing the scripts will configure your build environment to make sure you can successfully build `qbittorrent-nox` but will not start the build process.
+*Executing the scripts will configure your build environment and may require a reboot to make sure you can successfully build `qbittorrent-nox` but will not start the build process until `all` is passed as an argument to the script.*

 ## Download